hamzaraheem06/Python/01_learning_python/basics/python.md

+# Python: A Cool Programming Language

-# Python is a cool language, and JavaScript is a vibe-based language.
-C++ is for nerds.
+"Python is a cool language, and JavaScript is a vibe-based language.
+C++ is for nerds and Java is for braindead." ~ Hamza, 2025

 ## Internal working of Python: